Cyber 4.0 Forum, in Rome on June 3 and 4, 2026

 In an international context marked by increasing technological competition, geopolitical tensions, and increasingly sophisticated hybrid threats, cybersecurity is an essential component of European security and sovereignty.
 This roundtable will explore the role of cybersecurity in the strategic policies of the European Union, analyzing key geopolitical challenges, joint capacity building, and coordination between European institutions and member states.
 The discussion will offer perspective on the priorities of the European agenda, from strengthening the industrial and technological ecosystem to international cooperation, highlighting the contribution of institutions and national partners in building a more secure, resilient and trusted cyberspace.

-– Ministry of Foreign Affairs and International Cooperation (MAECI)*
+– Diego BRASIOLI, Deputy Director General, Directorate General for Cyber Issues, Information Technology and Technological Innovation, Ministry of Foreign Affairs and International Cooperation (MAECI)

 – European Cybersecurity Competence Center*